-The Humane Society recommends making changes to your yard to reduce chipmunk damage and presence -- without having to trap them.
+The Humane Society and other animal experts recommend making changes to your yard to reduce chipmunk damage and presence.
+The basic recommendations include:

-- Place L-shaped footers around the home's foundation as well as any foundations, sidewalks, porches, and retaining walls to keep chipmunks from burrowing.
+- Bury L-shaped barriers of 1/4-inch hardware cloth (or other barrier material) around the home's foundation as well as sidewalks, porches, patios, decks, and retaining walls to keep chipmunks from burrowing.

 - Surround the yard or home with a plant-free gravel border.